 - In another shallow bowl, melt the butter.

-- Dip each chicken wing part into the melted butter, then dredge in the Parmesan mixture.
+- Dip each wing into the melted butter, then dredge it in the Parmesan mixture.

 - Place the coated chicken wings on the rack.
-Spray them with oil.
+Lightly spray them with oil.